Hi, I'm Isabel

 I felt unfulfilled

 Feeling torn between work and family, I realized that I craved to work at more flexible hours so that I could spend more time with my family.
 My priorities had shifted.
-I wasn’t sure what I wanted to do yet, but I was longing for a career that supported both my professional aspirations and my new lifestyle as a mom.
+I wasn’t sure what I wanted to do yet, but I was longing for a career that supported both my professional aspirations and my new lifestyle as a mother.

 What did I struggle with?